groupvine/gv-doc/2-members/1_2-membersAdd.md

 community members.
-For example, the following specifies which members are on the musicians and/or golfers lists (this time, we've simplified the file, removing the attributes and Role columns, to only update the list memberships):
+For example, the following specifies which members are on the musicians and/or golfers lists (this time, we've simplified the file, removing the attributes and "Role" columns, to only update the list memberships):

 | Email                   | list:musicians | list:golfers |
 |:------------------------|:---------------|:-------------|